-What if the great Professor Shonku writes diary on Bangladesh, and how it would be like….
+What if the great Professor Shonku wrote in his diary about Bangladesh, and how it would be like….

 I arrived in Bangladesh this morning.
 Yesterday after lunch, Abinash babu and I started for Dhaka.
 In the evening we reached there.
 There are many interesting facts about Bangladesh that I didn’t know.
 I knew Bangladesh is a land of rivers, and here the rivers created the vast alluvial delta, but didn’t know it has the third highest out flow of water in the world, after the Amazon and the Congo systems.
 No wonder a lot of people have aquatic lives.